portainer/portainer-k8s/README.md

 kubectl ... apply -f portainer-nodeport.yaml
 ```

-This will expose Portainer on the port `30777` inside your cluster.
-You can change that port inside the manifest if you wish.
+This will expose Portainer on the port `30777` inside your cluster (`30776` for Edge tunnel server).
+You can change these ports inside the manifest if you wish.

 ## Manage a remote Kubernetes cluster